|

 Minimum/Maximum Radius of Cams, Offset X and Offset Y.

-Minimum of Inner-Cam and Maximum of Outer-Cam (see also ![]() These value are useful to know when you want to make sure there is a minimum wall thickness between •the Bore diameter and the Inner Cam-Profile and •the Plate diameter of the Outer Cam-Profile.
-X-Offset and Y Offset When the Cam is a Stationary Cam: enter an X-Offset and Y-Offset to move the center of the Cam-Plate relative the 0,0 of the Mechanism-Plane / Base-Part.
+•Min Inner-Cam - Minimum radius of Inner Cam •Max.
+Outer-Cam - Maximum radius of Outer Cam (see also ![]() These values are useful to know when you want to make sure there is a minimum difference between the: •Bore-Radius and the minimum radius of the Inner Cam. •Plate-Radius and the maximum radius of the Outer Cam.
+X-Offset and Y-Offset When the Cam is stationary, enter an X-Offset and Y-Offset to move the center of the Cam-Plate relative the 0,0 of the Mechanism-Plane / Base-Part.

 |